asifmallik/DuelBot/README.md

 # DuelBot
 This cisco spark chatbot helps users learn using flashcards.
 Using pledges, spaced repetitions and games, it keeps users engaged.
-## Try it out

-You can try out the chat bot by using its email address "duelbot@sparkbot.io" on Cisco Spark!

 ## Inspiration